 - been treated right by its previous owner;

-- been repaired properly by the retailer or manufacturer;
+- been appropriately repaired by the retailer or manufacturer;

 - gone through a rigorous testing process before going on the market.

-A refurbished grade is a quality classification of a refurbished product or device regarding its cosmetic condition.
-The grading of refurbished products depends on these three factors:
+A refurbished grade is a quality classification of a refurbished product regarding its cosmetic condition.
+It can also be called cosmetic grade or refurb grade.

-- How many cosmetic imperfections they have (e.g. scratches, scuffs, and other marks)?
+- How many cosmetic imperfections do they have (e.g., scratches, scuffs, and other marks)?

 - What packaging does it come in?

 Refurbished grades are designed to give you a better idea of what to expect from a refurbished product.
-Moreover, it’s unlikely that refurbished retailers will count exactly how many tiny scratches you can see on the lid of a refurbished MacBook.
-Still, the grade provides you as much information as possible to be confident in your purchase.
+It’s unlikely that refurbished retailers will count exactly how many noticeable scratches you can see on the lid of a refurbished MacBook.
+Still, the grade provides you with as much information as possible to be confident in your purchase.

 The standard system of refurbished grades runs on a scale from Grade A to Grade C. Grade A offers the best quality, and Grade C provides the lowest quality refurbished device.
 Some merchants even include additional grades, such as Grade D, which would be the lowest on their scale.

 What does refurbished Grade A mean?

-Refurbished Grade A is the very best quality that you could expect from a refurbished MacBook or iPhone.
-Additionally, Grade A refurbished devices are in near-mint condition.
-As a result, their cosmetic aspect is excellent, and they show next to no signs of previous use.
+Refurbished Grade A is the very best quality that you could expect from a refurbished product.
+In short, Grade A refurbished devices are in near-mint condition.
+Their cosmetic aspect is excellent, and they show next to no signs of previous use.

-With a refurbished Grade A phone, you will see very minimal amounts of scuffing on the case.
-Furthermore, a refurbished Grade A laptop will look (almost) like new, with very minimal amounts of scuffing and marks and the lid, keyboard, and other areas of its design.
-Grade A devices will likely show typical signs of light usage (e.g., slight marks on the keys), but you shouldn’t expect to see any scratches, chips, or significant blemishes.
+With a refurbished Grade A cell phone, you will see minimal amounts of scuffing on the case.
+A refurbished Grade A laptop will look like new, with minimal scuffing and marks on the lid, keyboard, and other areas.

 What does refurbished Grade B mean?